 An outstanding 2015-16 season in the reserve team saw Rhys being promoted to the senior team later in the season.
 Full back on either flank or central defence, Rhys secured his place in the side with a man of the match performance on his first team bow and has proved a valuable asset with his pace and excellent timing in the tackle.

-Jeffrey rejoined the club after leaving in 2011 for spells in the Welsh Premier League with Port Talbot, Llanelli, Newtown and Carmarthen Town.
-This highly popular hard working striker is an excellent link man and can hold the play up cleverly and always returns a good ratio of goals each season
+Currently engaged to club captain Paul Fowler, Jeffrey rejoined the club after leaving in 2011 for spells in the Welsh Premier League with Port Talbot, Llanelli, Newtown and Carmarthen Town.
+This highly popular hard working striker is an excellent link man and can hold the play up cleverly and always returns a healthy ratio of goals each season

 Club Captain.
 Paul played his mini, junior and youth football at The Street before breaking into the first team as a raw 17 year old midfielder.
 He followed a family tradition by playing for Street, his dad Garry is a former Street player and manager whilst his brothers Robert and Michael also played for the club from a very young age and onwards.
 After just over 2 hugely successful seasons of South Wales Senior League football "Ratboy" was snapped up by Welsh Premier League outfit Carmarthen Town.
 During his illustrious 10 year career in the WPL , Paul was capped for Wales on several occasions at Semi-Professional level, played Champions League and Europa Cup football as well as winning a prestigious Welsh Cup winners medal.
 Sandwiched between two separate spells at Carmarthen he also played WPL football for Neath and Port Talbot Town.
 Paul is the record WPL appearance holder for Carmarthen Town and holds a deserved legendary status at the Richmond Park club.
 In what was a shock move out of the blue he rejoined his beloved home club Bridgend Street in April 2016 and immediately took up the captaincy, an honour he also held at Carmarthen and Port Talbot.
 A true leader on and off the field of play.

-Hard working, honest midfielder who possesses skill and vision.
+One of the quieter members of the squad but an extremely hard working, honest midfielder / full back who possesses skill and vision.
 Signed for the club in August 2016 along with his brother Richie.